S0raWasTaken/ssh0/README.md

 ## Known Limitations

-- No terminal resize support (next update)
-- No port forwarding
+- No port forwarding (Not planned)